 The EU GAAR as implemented in Luxembourg tax law (as outlined in 4.3 Use of Treaty Country Entities by Non-treaty Country Residents) may also be used to validate the substance and presence of a company in a foreign country.
-As a matter of fact, in order to meet the EU GAAR, the foreign company must not be considered "not genuine" in so far as it was structured for "valid commercial reasons that reflect economic reality".
+In order to meet the EU GAAR, the foreign company must not be considered "not genuine" in so far as it was structured for "valid commercial reasons that reflect economic reality".
 Such a requirement is generally more easily met if the foreign company has sufficient substance in the foreign country.

-6.7 Taxation on Gain on the Sale of Shares in Non-local Affiliates

-Please see 2.7 Capital Gains Taxation.
+6.7 Taxation on Gain on the Sale of Shares in Non-local Affiliates Please see 2.7 Capital Gains Taxation.